 4. Conclusion

 The study conclusively demonstrated that the combined application of vermicompost, VAM, and PSB significantly enhanced both the growth and flowering of dragon fruit plants.
 Treatment T10[Vermicompost(0.5kg/plant)+VAM(100g/plant) + PSB (50g/plant)] consistently produced superior results in terms of plant height, stem diameter, number of shoots, ribs per branch, spines per areole, and segments per plant compared to the control and other treatments.
-The enhanced microbial activity, soil aeration, and continuous nutrient availability contributed to the overall improved growth performance.
 Additionally, this treatment significantly improved the early initiation of flower buds, reduced the time to bud bloom, extended the flowering duration, and enhanced flower size, including both flower length and diameter.
 The highest number of flowers per pole was also recorded under T10, reflecting an overall improvement in reproductive success and potential fruit yield.
-The synergistic effects of vermicompost and bio-fertilizers can be attributed to enhanced nutrient availability, improved microbial activity, and better soil health, promoting both vegetative and reproductive growth.
 These findings suggest that integrating organic and biological amendments is an effective strategy to improve the growth, flowering, and yield of dragon fruit while promoting sustainable agricultural practices by reducing dependence on chemical fertilizers.
-This aligns with previous research, further supporting the role of organic inputs and bio-fertilizers in optimizing horticultural production systems.

 Ethical approval